 Cyber security is a problem that will not leave our headlines anytime soon.
 An unfortunate reality about the digital age is that with new technologies comes new threats.
 Our interconnected global society is at risk, seemingly daily, from an onslaught of major hacks.

-Canada’s history contains numerous episodes of domestic extremism.
-In Quebec the FLQ once terrorised the province by kidnapping politicians and bombing political targets and during the Oka Crisis tensions between the Indigenous and the settlers boiled over in dramatic waves of violence.
-Canada is no stranger to violent extremes on our soil and the most prominent form of violent ideological expression gripping our country today is Islamic Terrorism.
+Canada’s history contains numerous chapters of domestic extremism.
+In Quebec the FLQ once terrorized the province by kidnapping politicians and bombing political targets.
+During the Oka Crisis tensions between the Indigenous and the settlers boiled over in dramatic waves of violence.
+Canada is no stranger to extremes on our soil and the most prominent form of violent ideological expression gripping our country today is Islamic Terrorism.

-E-International Relations is an online academic source for free high quality texts on a variety of topics.
+E-International Relations is an online academic resource that offers free texts on a variety of topics.
 I was very impressed when I stumbled onto their collection.
 They cover a wide variety of subject matter including the ongoing situations in the Middle East, the conflict in Ukraine, and on Climate Change.
 Continue reading “Free Books From E-International Relations”

 For 50 years Canada’s homicide rate has been on a downward trend.
 The likelihood of dying by murder continues to fall lower and lower.
 Canadians cities are getting safer.
 This is something we need to both realize and appreciate.
 Let’s look at the stats.